intro-to-data-science-22-workshop/08-Interactive-maps-leaflet-Lopez-Padmanabhan/README.md

 ## Statement of contributions

-**Simon Munzert** prepared the practice material and post-processed the recording.
+**Daniel López** prepared the practice material and the second half of the presentation slides.

-**Kermit the Frog** prepared the presentation slides and recording.
-He also provided an example to the practice material.
+**Siddharth Padmanabhan** prepared the first half of the presentation slides and the complete recording.